“Blood Clots and Black Holes”

 “She’s unlikely to believe you.”

 “Then we should show her this.”
-Jules gestured to the text.
+Jules waved at the text.

 “If she did happen to recognize the significance of it, she’d be obligated by law to destroy it.”

 “That’s absurd.
 We need this to understand what we’re fighting.
-She’ll grasp that.
-She isn’t stupid.”
+She’ll understand that.
+She’s not stupid.”

-“Never underestimate Devisha Wade’s devotion to the letter of the law,” drawled the Archivist, with patent contempt.
+“Never underestimate Devisha Wade’s devotion to the letter of the law,” drawled the Archivist.
 “The woman suffers from a criminal—if you’ll forgive my ironic phrasing—lack of imagination.”

 “But if I talk to the Prefect, the Archmagus, my father, they’ll all surely see the necessity of overturning that law, under the circumstances.”